-Resilience, Crowdsourcing and Open Source, Humanitarian Assistance and 3 MoreSEE ALL
+Resilience, Crowdsourcing and Open Source, Disaster Risk Reduction and 4 MoreSEE ALL

-Resilience, Crowdsourcing and Open Source, Humanitarian Assistance, Response Technologies, Citizen Participation and TechnologySEE LESS
+Resilience, Crowdsourcing and Open Source, Disaster Risk Reduction, Humanitarian Assistance, Response Technologies, Citizen Participation and TechnologySEE LESS

 Chile and Mexico

 Chile and MexicoSEE LESS

 Earthquakes kill 13000 people every year and devastate economies.
 Children particularly are emotionally affected by earthquakes and the uncertainty of the next big event.
 Earthquakes impact developing economies greater than developed economies due to poor construction, weak government response, and lack of infrastructure for relief efforts.